Pachymerellus zygethus

 Pachymerellus zygethus is a species of centipede in the Geophilidae family.
-It is endemic to Australia, and was first described in 1920 by American biologist Ralph Vary Chamberlin.
+It is endemic to Australia and New Zealand, and was first described in 1920 by American biologist Ralph Vary Chamberlin.

 Description

+This species features small denticles on the forcipular coxosternite and tarsungula, no sternal pores, and scattered coxal pores; the second maxillae have claws with small filaments.
 The original description of this species is based on a specimen measuring about 35 mm in length with 55 pairs of legs, but the number of segments in this species can range from as few as 47 to as many as 65.